 Stonewall Uprising documents a major turning point in the modern gay civil rights movement.
 In the early morning hours of June 28, 1969 police raided the Stonewall Inn, a popular gay bar in the Greenwich Village section of New York City.
 That night the street erupted into violent protests and street demonstrations that lasted for the next three days.
 The Stonewall riots marked a major turning point in the modern gay civil rights movement in the United States and around the world.
 Check your local listings.

-Learn More about From this Day Forward.
+Learn More about Coming Out.

-Learn More about Kumu Hina
+Learn More about Pink Boy

 The New Black centers on the historic fight to win marriage equality in Maryland, and looks at how the African American community grapples with the divisive gay rights issue.
 The film documents activists, families, and clergy on both sides of the campaign to legalize gay marriage, and charts how attitudes evolve on the streets, in the pews, and at the kitchen table.
 Check your local listings.